lostinplace/EmpyrionCrewProgressionMod/readme.md

 ﻿# Empyrion Crew Progression mod

-## NOTE:  This is currently in an unstable state, I will update this note when I feel like it has been thoroughly tested.
+## NOTE:  This is currently in an Alpha state.

 ## FAQ